-Back in 2010, the Minneapolis foodie publication The Heavy Table reported on a motley group of urban farmers who’d turned an abandoned lot into a produce and livestock factory.
-Their farm, part of a low-income housing cooperative, included “a sundry congregation of ducks, geese, chickens, and rabbits,” according to The Heavy Table.
+This is the path taken by a motley group of urban farmers in Minneapolis, who were just lucky enough to get some local press.
+They turned an abandoned lot into a produce and livestock factory and integrated the whole thing into a low-income housing cooperative.
+Their farm included “a sundry congregation of ducks, geese, chickens, and rabbits.”

 Compared with its space- and feed-intensive chicken-rearing operation, the cooperative’s rabbit farm was a breeze to maintain.
 The rabbits huddled together in a corner of the livestock shed they’d built, ate hay and naturally occurring vegetation, and only needed to be moved inside on extremely cold winter nights.

 If you’re not allowed or would prefer not to process rabbits on your homestead, or you’re seeking a more community-oriented approach to rabbitry anyway, you can find or start a communal farm in your city.

 To find an existing urban or community farm, check out this comprehensive directory from Urban Farming or search for active Facebook groups in your area.
 To start your own, follow this step-by-step guide from the University of California, Agriculture and Natural Resources.